saraRaris/Fashion-MNIST/README.md

 ### Model 5: 3 Conv + BatchNormalization + Dropout

 The last model implemented is the one with highest prediction rate.
 This model achieved a 93.24% accuracy.
-It was trained for 30 epochs that took 105 minutes.
+It was trained for 40 epochs that took around 100 minutes.

 A higher accuracy was achived by decreasing the learning rate from 0.01 to 0.001 after the first 10 epochs.
 In the images below the accuracy and the loss for both the training and test set can be observed.
 The accuracy of the training set increases very slowly after epoch 20.
 In the same way, the loss function remains constant after that epoch.